DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 * Web-based workflow: The magazine is a self-published website.
 There are many ways of building websites, but the easiest Open Source, free solution is to use a content management system like WordPress with a custom design template for your own publication.
 This allows you to have a responsive design that adapts to all available reading devices.
 An additional technical benefit is that this workflow allows you to have a structured database of everything ever published on the site, which is easy to use as a basis for exporting to custom publications such as downloadable ebooks, InDesign layout for print yearbooks, PDFs, a tablet app, etc.

 [^bookworks]: Carrión, Ulises. *The New Art of Making Books*, Aegean Editions, 2001.
-[^e-zines]: The Textfile Directory, http://www.textfiles.com/directory.html.
+[^e-zines]: The Textfile Directory, <a href="http://www.textfiles.com/directory.html">http://www.textfiles.com/directory.html</a>.
-[^electronic-literature-organization]: Electronic Literature Organization, http://eliterature.org.
+[^electronic-literature-organization]: Electronic Literature Organization, <a href="http://eliterature.org">http://eliterature.org</a>.
-[^elmcip]: Electronic Literature Knowledge Base, http://elmcip.net/knowledgebase.
+[^elmcip]: Electronic Literature Knowledge Base, <a href="http://elmcip.net/knowledgebase">http://elmcip.net/knowledgebase</a>.
 [^PDF/A]: PDF/A stands for *archival PDF* and is an ISO standard originally formulated by Adobe in collaboration with non-profit organizations in the field of information management.
-As opposed to generic PDF, PDF/A requires that all fonts, references and color profiles must be fully embedded in a document, http://en.wikipedia.org/?title=PDF/A.
+As opposed to generic PDF, PDF/A requires that all fonts, references and color profiles must be fully embedded in a document, <a href="http://en.wikipedia.org/?title=PDF/A">http://en.wikipedia.org/?title=PDF/A</a>.
 [^other-formats]: Used as a medium of artistic experimentation among by various artists and designers, including net artists since the 1990s, and also by the conceptual poet and UbuWeb founder Kenneth Goldsmith.